spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/1-getting-started/1-task.md

 Now that you have defined a task definition, you can run it.
 To do so:

-1. Click the "play" ("Launch task" if you hover over it) button next to the `timestamp-task` definition that you have created in the previous section, as the following image shows:
+1. Click the drop down control on the `timestamp-task` definition row and click the "Launch" option, as the following image shows:

    ![Launch Timestamp Task Definition](images/dataflow-task-definitions-click-launch-task.png)